c0D3M/Graph_Algorithms/README.md

 Hungarain Algorithm | Maximum Matching | 283 | 290 | Bipartite + Weighted
 Blosson Algorithm | Maximum Matching | 283 | 290 | Weighted + Non-bipartite, like we used Christofide Algorithm for TSP.
 Hopcroft Karp | Maximum Matching | 283 | 290 | Unweighted + Bipartite

+Euler Cycle: Visit each edge exactly once and end on same node where it start.
+Possibly if graph has even degree.
+To find a cycle then start from any node.
+If there is a Euler cycle there would be Euler Path also but reverse is not true.

+Euler Path: May start and end on different node.
+For undirected graph, atmost 2 node can have odd degree.
+For directed graph, at most 1 node has outDgree-inDgree =1(start node) and inDegree - outDegree=1 (end node).
+Hierholzer's  is used to find an Euler Path.

+Hamiltonian Cycle: It's a NP-Hard problem to find if a cycle exists or not.